folio-org/folio-org.github.io/_faqs/how-to-raise-devops-ticket.md

 For general assistance, use the [Slack channel](/guidelines/which-forum/#slack) `#devops`.

 For anything beyond simple assistance, please create a Jira ticket.
-The DevOps teams are small and busy, so requests will need to be queued.
+The DevOps teams are small and busy, so requests will need to be queued (do not expect immediate attention).

 (The FAQ [How to request GitHub user or team access](/faqs/how-to-request-github-access/) has separate explanations for those tasks.)